 Cold water lowers the LSI and makes pool water more corrosive

-If water temperature is lower, the LSI will be a lower number.
-If it's MUCH lower, the LSI change can be severe.
+If water temperature is lower, the LSI will be lower, and therefore the water will be more aggressive.
+With seasonal changes in temperature, the LSI change can be severe.
 For example, let's say the normal temperature of the pool during the summer is 84ºF.
 What happens in the winter, when the water gets down to 32ºF and freezes?

 Pool Startups almost always involve cold water

 Unless you're filling the pool with water from a truck that has been sitting in the sun for hours, most fill water comes through pipes in the ground (garden or fire hoses).
-Depending on where you live, ground temperature can vary some, but usually it is around 55º F. In our experience, when we measure temperature of fill water, it is usually within a couple degrees of 55º.
+Depending on where you live, ground temperature can vary some, but usually it is around 55º-65ºF.
 If you have no water thermometer, we recommend you buy one and use it before every fill.